 I’m training for my first half marathon and have been using a pedometer (cost me $20) to measure out my running loops, but it doesn’t seem to be very accurate.
 Can you recommend something not too expensive that will tell me how many miles I’ve run?
 Thanks!

 Of course, this level of sophistication isn’t for everyone.
-A little less expensive, and almost as accurate, are food pods, which are small units that attach to the laces on your running shoe and communicate with a watch to give you speed and distance information by sensing the motion of your foot.
+A little less expensive, and almost as accurate, are foot pods, which are small units that attach to the laces on your running shoe and communicate with a watch to give you speed and distance information by sensing the motion of your foot.
 After an initial calibration, it detects the acceleration/deceleration of each stride, which allows the unit to adjust for any variations in terrain.
-One advantage to using a foot pods over a GPS unit is that you will never have to fear losing a satellite signal!
-Some brands also feature foot pod units in addition to their GPS offerings, and other brands offer just foot pod options that retail for between $50 and $200.
+One advantage to using a foot pod over a GPS unit is that you will never have to fear losing a satellite signal!
+Some brands also feature foot pod units in addition to their GPS offerings and other brands offer just foot pod options that retail for between $50 and $200.

 Best of luck with your training!

 Ask Mario appears monthly in Competitor magazine and weekly on Competitor.com.
 Have a question for Mario?
 Submit it here.